APY/APYDataGridBundle/README.md

  - format [string] - format (only Date Column)
  - sortable [boolean]- turns on or off column sorting
  - filterable [boolean] - turns on or off visibility of column filter
- - source [boolean] - turns on or off column visibility for Source Class
+ - source [boolean] - turns on or off column visibility for Source class
  - visible [boolean] -  turns on or off column visibility
- - primary [boolean] - sets column as primary
+ - primary [boolean] - sets column as primary - default is primary key form Entity/Document

 Available types for '@GRID\Source' notation